-Depending on the ages of your Girl Scouts, you might take the lead in guiding the structure and experiences of your troop—from how and when meetings are held to how the troop communicates, from steering youth-led activities to setting financial expectations.
-You’ll make these decisions collaboratively with your volunteer team or co-leader, as well as with input from Girl Scouts and their caregivers.
+Depending on the ages of your Girl Scouts, you might take the lead in guiding the structure and experiences of your troop—from how and when meetings are held to how the troop communicates, from steering Girl Scout-led activities to setting financial expectations.
+You’ll make these decisions collaboratively with your volunteer team or co-leader, as well as with input from the Girl Scouts and their caregivers.

-Use these questions to guide your conversation with your troop committee volunteers or co-leader before discussing these topics with caregivers.
+Use the questions below to guide your conversations with your troop committee volunteers or co-leader before discussing these topics with caregivers.

 What makes a great meeting space?
-It depends on your troop, but here are a few considerations as you visit potential spaces:
+It depends on your troop, but here are a few considerations as you visit potential locations:

 “I’m a Girl Scout volunteer with a group of [number of troop members] Girl Scouts.
 We’re doing lots of great things for youth and for the community, like [something your troop is doing] and [something else your troop is doing].
 We’re all about leadership—the kind that youth use in their daily lives and the kind that makes our community better.
 We’d love to hold our meetings here because [reason why you’d like to meet there]."

 Stuck and need additional support?
 Contact your council or your service unit support team for help with a troop meeting place.